This wood floor in a Spottsville home is sinking by 1/2". It's located over a crawl space.

 Slab floors that are sinking independently of the walls can be repaired with a slab pier system, shown on the right.
 These piers are placed in cored holes in the floor, extending down to competent soils to hold your floor in place.
 They can even be used to lift a slab back to its original, level position.

 If the floor is cracked and uneven because of foundation settlement, then your contractor will recommend either foundation push piers or helical piers to stabilize the entire foundation.
 Foundation piers can also be used to lift the foundation to its original position in some cases.

 Foundation heave is a complicated and multifaceted problem that requires a professional inspection.

 To get your foundation fixed permanently, you will need to know exactly what is going on with your home -- and which solutions will best address the problem.
 It costs nothing to have a professional help you find out!

 To schedule your free quote, call or e-mail us today!
-We proudly serve Washington, Vincennes, Evansville, surrounding areas such as Bedford, Jasper, Owensboro, Henderson, New Albany, New Palestine, Huntingburg, and nearby.
+We proudly serve Newburgh, Owensboro, Evansville, surrounding areas such as Henderson, Vincennes, Madisonville, Jasper, Haubstadt, Washington, Sheperdsville, and nearby.

 Looking for a price?
 Get a no cost, no obligation free estimate.